 Your budtenders are your cannabis customer’s first point of contact

-Your budtenders are your cannabis customer’s first point of contact within your dispensary and can make or break a marijuana retail store customer’s experience.
+Your budtenders are your cannabis customer’s first point of contact within your dispensary and can make or break a retail store customer’s experience.

-A budtender’s role should be recognized for the important role it plays in people’s lives, and thus, a marijuana retail operation needs to take care, diligence and make a significant investment in building their staff to help manage the shop.
+A budtender’s role should be recognized for the important role it plays in people’s lives, and thus, a cannabis retail operation needs to take care, diligence and make a significant investment in building their staff to help manage the shop.

 Weed Out Bad Seeds with a Good Application & Interview